 Celebrate Native Culture and History!

-Programs, exhibits, workshops for schools, senior centers, libraries, historical societies, social clubs, special needs groups, preschool/kindergarten centers, and festivals.
+Native American Heritage Programs offer exhibits, workshops for schools, senior centers, libraries, historical societies, social clubs, special needs groups, preschool & kindergarten centers, and festivals.
 Diversity Day Programs for Businesses.

 March is National Women’s Heritage Month and we have a program on the Contributions of Native American Women!